 The good news is that by understanding the roots of these conflicts, by studying the history of Abraham and his progeny, we also learn about the end story.

+We stand at the end of two thousand years of struggling with Edom and Babylon/Ishmael, and our mission has been defined and reinforced repeatedly.
 In the face of passionate beliefs, we cannot afford to be passive bystanders, complacent and reactive; negative rage, extremism and beliefs can only be countered with positive fervor – an equal if not stronger, passionate embrace of our inner values.

 We must stand resolute in our relentless pursuit of creating a better world; unwavering in our faith and commitment to fight for morality and virtue.
 We cannot allow anything to daunt us.
 This force of will determination is the only power that can vanquish the negative forces of aggression and (misguided) faith, which terrorize the world.